Khadevis Robinson: Post-collegiate

 Robinson kickstarted his professional career in 1999 by winning the 1999 USA Indoor and Outdoor 800 Meter Championship.

 He eventually won the historical Prefontaine Classic.

-After 1999 Robinson had a string of new misses.
+After 1999 Robinson had a string of near misses.
 He placed 4th in 2000 barely missing an Olympic berth.
 In 2001, 2003 and 2004 Robinson placed 2nd at the USA National Championships outdoors.
 Finally after 5 years, Robinson returned to the top of the USA 800 field by becoming the 2005, 2006 and 2007 National Champion in the 800 meters.
 His times steadily improved throughout those years.
 Robinson broke a 21-year-old Modesto Relays 800 meter record in 2005 with a time of 1:45.35 minutes.

 Robinson also broke the Mt.
 Sac record that had stood for over 2 decades.

 Robinson ran for the Santa Monica Track Club for his post collegiate career, coached by former teammate Johnny Gray.
 Robinson has adopted Gray's hard front-running style, frequently taking races out hard into the "Gray Zone."

 Robinson helped the USA 4×800 m relay team break the 24-year-old world record and 20-year-old American record with a registered time of 7:02.82 minutes at the Memorial Van Damme meet in Brussels on August 25, 2006.
 Robinson ran the fastest leg of all competing teams in the relay with a time of 1:43.8.
 He finished fifth at the 2006 World Athletics Final and sixth at the 2006 World Cup.

 He won the 800 m at the 2008 USA Indoor Track & Field Championships on February 23, 2008.
 At the USA Olympic Trials in Eugene, Oregon, Khadevis finished fourth in the 800m race, being passed by Christian Smith performing a dive across the finish line to complete what has been called the "Oregon Sweep" missing, by one spot, a berth in the 2008 Olympic Games in Beijing.

 After the 2008 Olympic Trials Robinson became frustrated and considered retirement; however he decided to persevere over the course of the next four years.
 As a 35-year-old, he took one more shot at making the Olympics.
 On June 25, 2012 he ran in the 2012 United States Olympic Trials final.
 Unlike his typical races, Robinson stayed off the pace as Charles Jock and Duane Solomon took the race out under 50 seconds for the first lap.
 Robinson even trailed notable kicker Nicholas Symmonds through the race.
 But when it was time to move, Solomon broke away from the field with Symmonds and then Robinson chasing.
 Symmonds passed Solomon on the home stretch.
 Robinson was the strongest of the rest of the field chasing Solomon, catching him at the line and securing his return to the United States Olympic Team.